ricardosnabel/AWL-SPA/README.md

 gpio.py - This script manage the button inputs. main.py - This script manage the begin and closing of the application and connections.

+In the folder 'Actuator controller' you will find the code file for the Arduino Uno.
+Here the motors will be managed.

 How to use the CoVi controller.

 Usage of this controller requires Python 3 or higher.
 To install go to https://www.python.org/downloads/